A better way to manage resilience

 Operational resilience dashboards

 Dashboards provided real-time updates for all participants.
-For the orchestrators and stakeholders, milestone tasks provided a quick overview of each important operational resilience stage and what tasks were in progress or ready to be executed.
+For the orchestrators and stakeholders, milestone tasks provided a quick overview of each important resilience stage and what tasks were in progress or ready to be executed.
 This also allowed the resilience manager to check in and provide support proactively and efficiently.

 Easy access and downloadable audits allowed the team to gather fine details on the timings of every task in the event as part of the post-event reporting and for evidential purposes.